LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_05_08_R_distribution.md

 #the c() function returns a vector (a one dimensional array).
 #The function calculates the differences between all consecutive values of a vector.
 sample(vals, size, replace=TRUE, prob=probs)
+#takes a sample of the specified size from the elements of x using either with or without replacement.
 #replace=TRUE, make sures that no element occurs twice
 #a vector of probability weights for obtaining the elements of the vector being sampled.
 ```